Harry Gets Even

 “I didn't do anything!”
 Harry protested loudly.
 “How could I, when I've got Hedwig's cage on my lap?”

-His uncle flung himself forward, as it was obviously quite difficult for a man of his size to face Harry from a contorted position.
+His uncle flung himself forward, as it was obviously quite difficult for a man of his size to face Harry from a contorted position in the driver's seat.
 Instead, he glowered at Harry from the rearview mirror.

 Not really wanting to look at Uncle Vernon's plum-shaded face anymore, Harry glanced away, and it happened to be in Dudley's direction.